AndyNor/systemoversikt/README.md

 The code for Oslo kommune "system- og behandlingsoversikt" / "Kartoteket".

 # reqirements
-Python3, Django2.1 and different modules in requirements.txt
+Python3, Django2 and different modules in requirements.txt

+Note the module python-ldap might be difficult to install on windows.
+Precompiled at https://www.lfd.uci.edu/~gohlke/pythonlibs/#python-ldap.

 Login using OIDC (KeyCloak is configured and configured acording to Oslo kommunes AD-structure).